Jean-Jacques Millant

-Jean-Jacques Millant (1928–1998) was an influential French bow maker/archetier (French word for maker of string family bows) of the Dominique Peccatte school.
+Jean-Jacques Millant (1928–1998) was an influential French bow maker/archetier (French word for maker of string instrument bows) of the Dominique Peccatte school.

-His cousin, Bernard Millant (born 1929) produced bows similar in style.
+His cousin Bernard Millant (born 1929) produced bows similar in style.
 Millant, son of violin maker Roger Millant, was apprenticed in Mirecourt, Vosges, France by the Morizot Brothers from 1946–1948, then worked with his uncle, Roger and Max Millant in Paris until 1950, after which he opened his own shop in Paris.

 In 1970, Millant was awarded the title Un de Meilleurs Ouvriers de France.

 His bows, which are strongly influenced by François Peccatte and Dominique Peccatte, quickly enjoyed great esteem among the most highly demanding professionals.

-Millant made excellent playing bows (following the Peccatte pattern).
+Millant made bows following the Peccatte pattern.